The horrific abuse of Thomas in his ‘independent’ living from December 2012 to Spring 2013 left him deeply traumatised.

-How could service users, be expected to ‘express concerns’, when heavily medicated, with communication difficulties, and at the mercy of those, they were raising concerns about?
+And how could service users, be expected to ‘express concerns’, when heavily medicated, with communication difficulties and at the 24/7 mercy of those, they were raising concerns about?

 ‘Prior to the inspection, we spoke with one relative who had concerns that incidents and allegations were not followed up appropriately by the service.
 We did not find evidence to support this to be the case’.

-How could this be ascertained, from an announced inspection’s paper work, and, a handful of on message, teamed employees, desperate to keep their jobs ?
+How could this be ascertained, from an announced inspection’s paper work, and a handful of on message, management teamed itinerant care workers desperate to keep their jobs ?